WIX1002-Occ1-Group6/WIX1002_Smart-Journaling/README.md

 ### ✅User Authentication:

-- Implement a secure user registration and login system based on email and password.
+- ✅Implement a secure user registration and login system based on email and password.

-- Persist user account data (Email, Display Name, Password) in a local text file (UserData.txt).
+- ✅Persist user account data (Email, Display Name, Password) in a local text file (UserData.txt).

-### Core Journaling Interface (CLI):
+### ✅Core Journaling Interface (CLI):

-- Develop a Command-Line Interface (CLI) as the primary user interface.
+- ✅Develop a Command-Line Interface (CLI) as the primary user interface.

-- Implement functionality for users to Create, View, and Edit daily journal entries.
+- ✅Implement functionality for users to Create, View, and Edit daily journal entries.

-- Ensure the "Create" and "Edit" options are logically constrained to the current date ("Today").
+- ✅Ensure the "Create" and "Edit" options are logically constrained to the current date ("Today").

-- Allow users to view any past journal entry.
+- ✅Allow users to view any past journal entry.

-### Data Persistence:
+### ✅Data Persistence:

-- Implement file I/O operations to save, load, and update journal entries from user-specific files (e.g., s100201@student.fop_journal.txt).
+- ✅Implement file I/O operations to save, load, and update journal entries from user-specific files (e.g., s100201@student.fop_journal.txt).

-- Ensure all data (entries, mood, weather) is saved correctly so it persists after the application is closed.
+- ✅Ensure all data (entries, mood, weather) is saved correctly so it persists after the application is closed.

 ### ✅Dynamic UX Elements:

-- Create a time-sensitive welcome message (Good Morning, Good Afternoon, Good Evening) based on the user's current time (GMT+8).
+- ✅Create a time-sensitive welcome message (Good Morning, Good Afternoon, Good Evening) based on the user's current time (GMT+8).

 ### API Integration (Automated Enrichment):